New Jersey Criminal Defense Lawyers

 Statewide Defense Practice

-The following is New Jersey case law which we have provided as assistance in understanding Eluding in New Jersey.
+The following is a New Jersey case law which we have provided as assistance in understanding eluding in New Jersey.
 In State v.
-Bunch , the New Jersey Supreme Court held that a defendant who uses a motor vehicle to escape, avoid or evade apprehension and, in doing so, creates a risk of death or injury to himself or others, is guilty of second degree eluding.
+Bunch, the New Jersey Supreme Court held that a defendant who uses a motor vehicle to escape, avoid or evade apprehension and, in doing so, creates a risk of death or injury to himself or others, is guilty of second-degree eluding.
 In State v.
-Mendez , the court held that eluding a law enforcement officer by motor vehicle consists simply of fleeing by motor vehicle from a person who the perpetrator knows to be a law enforcement officer.
+Mendez, the court held that eluding a law enforcement officer by motor vehicle consists simply of fleeing by motor vehicle from a person who the perpetrator knows to be a law enforcement officer.

-Contact the Law Offices of John Marshall for a free initial consultation if you have been charged, received a criminal complaint, or have been indicted for Eluding or eluded police in New Jersey, including Ocean County, Union County, Monmouth County, Middlesex County, Somerset County, Essex County, Hudson County, and Morris County.
+Contact the Law Offices of Jonathan F. Marshall for a free initial consultation if you have been charged, received a criminal complaint, or have been indicted for eluding or eluded police in New Jersey, including Ocean County, Union County, Monmouth County, Middlesex County, Somerset County, Essex County, Hudson County, and Morris County.
 Our criminal defense firm handles criminal charges throughout New Jersey.
-John Marshall, a former prosecutor in New Jersey, handles eluding charges for criminal clients and is available immediately to handle your legal matters.
-Eluding law enforcement and/or police is a serious charge and should be handled by an experienced criminal defense lawyer from the Law Offices of John Marshall.
+Jonathan Marshall, a former prosecutor in New Jersey, handles eluding charges for criminal clients and is available immediately to handle your legal matters.
+Eluding law enforcement and/or police is a serious charge and should be handled by an experienced criminal defense lawyer from the Law Offices of Jonathan F. Marshall.